WebAssembly/component-model/design/mvp/Async.md

   }
 }
 ```
-a bindings generator in a language with `async` would only emit `async`
+A bindings generator processing the above WIT for a language with `async` would
-functions for `read` and `fetch`.
-Since in many languages `new` expressions
+only emit `async` functions for `read` and `from-stream`.

-cannot be async, there is no `async constructor`.
-Use cases requiring
+Since in many languages `new` expressions cannot be async, there is no
-asynchronous construction can instead use `static async` functions, similar to
+`async constructor`.
+Use cases requiring asynchronous construction can instead
-`from-stream` in this example.
+use `static async` functions, similar to `from-stream` in this example.

 ### Task

 Every time a lifted function is called (e.g., when a component's export is
 called by the outside world), a new **task** is created that logically contains
 all the transitive control-flow state of the export call and will be destroyed
 when the export call finishes.

-When all of a component's exports are lifted
-synchronously, there will be at most one task alive at any one time.
-However,
+When all of a component's exports are lifted synchronously, there will be at most one
-when a component exports asynchronously-lifted functions, there can be multiple
+task alive at any one time.
+However, when a component exports asynchronously-lifted
-tasks alive at once.
+ functions, there can be multiple tasks alive at once.

 In the Canonical ABI explainer, a "task" is represented with the Python
 [`Task`] class.
 A new `Task` object is created (by [`canon_lift`]) each time